-Students taking this option will need to have attended the lecture series Introduction to Old Japanese, 1 hour per week in HT.
-Some knowledge of 'Classical Japanese' may also be an advantage.
+Students taking this option will need to have attended the lecture series Introduction to Old Japanese, 1 hour per week in HT, as well as at least the first four of lectures on the history of the Japanese language in HT.
+Some knowledge of 'Classical Japanese' will also be an advantage.